Experience and qualifications – 10 years as an NHS Speech and language therapist

 Noam Chomsky and others talk about what is often called ‘the logical problem of language acquisition’.
 In a 2008 paper at the International Clinical Phonetics and Linguistics Association in Istanbul, I proposed that there was a logical problem in the acquisition of speech.

 There is, I believe, useful and valuable data in how children solve or don’t solve the logical problem for themselves.
+But it is also worth taking account of how speech and language may have evolved in the human species, as I discuss in Impairment and evolution.

 In my treatment, I mostly try to hide the fact that I am trying to help a child to say something which he or she has not said before.
 Some small children are well aware of the fact that they need help.
 But to my way of thinking there no advantage in making this more evident than it already is.
 So unless a child actually asks for explicit feedback I prefer to congratulate them for whatever they say.
 If they don’t say things quite right I should have adjusted the task to make sure that the child’s effort was successful.
 Success is more motivating than failure.